 The number of nodes in the standard library can be quite daunting for a new user, so let us go through a few common use cases to get acquainted with some of the types of nodes that you can find.

 To import data from a file or a database you first need to add a Datasource or File Datasources node (Input/Import/Datasources in the library view) to the workflow.
 Configure the Datasource(s) node to point to where your data is located.
 Connect it to a type node like Table(s) (Input/Import/Table in the library view) or ADAF(s) (Input/Import/ADAF in the library view) and you should be good to go.
 The type nodes can often automatically detect the file format and read the file without any additional configuration, but sometimes you need to open the configuration GUI, manually choose the file format, and complete some configuration specific for that file format.

 Typically, data needs to be prepared by removing invalid values and unwanted noise from the data before it is analyzed.
 This may also include removing irrelevant columns to save execution time and storage space.

 There are three different approaches to analyzing data in Sympathy.
 The fastest and easiest is to use the Calculator List node.
 The Calculator List node supports small computations and is far from feature-complete at this stage.
 It only operates on Table data.

 The second approach is to use the function selector f(x) nodes.
 The function selector supports all datatypes.
 The f(x) nodes are typically used to define functions that will be used in many different workflows.

 The third approach is to write a full Sympathy node.
 This requires more work but is necessary to implement custom behaviour beyond that which is possible in the f(x) or Calculator List nodes.
-Refer to the Introduction for information about how to write full Sympathy nodes.
+Refer to the Node writing for information about how to write full Sympathy nodes.